 Spider veins are small superficial clusters of veins that are close to the skin surface.
 Because they are carrying dark, de-oxygenated blood, they are visible on the skin surface.
 They are common in women as they age.
 There is a genetic component to developing spider veins, as well.

-At the start of your session, Dr. Menzies and you will discuss the spider veins and smaller varicose veins you’d like to remove.
+At the start of your session, Allison Holt A.P.R.N., C.P.N.P and you will discuss the spider veins and smaller varicose veins you’d like to remove.
 He then injects the sclerosant solution directly into the vein.
 At Southwest Vein & Leg Center, we use Asclera, an FDA-approved sclerosant solution that irritates the walls of the vein, causing them to collapse.
 This closes off the vein and any minor amount of blood running through it is instantly redirected to a healthier nearby vein.
 The vein instantly diminishes in appearance.
 Over the next few weeks, the body scavenges and removes the unused vein.

 What should I expect during the sclerotherapy treatment?

 These treatments with Allison Holt A.P.R.N., C.P.N.P take only a few minutes, depending on how many spider veins you want to target.
 You’ll lie on our exam table and Allison Holt A.P.R.N., C.P.N.P begins to inject the Asclera.
 Each vein cluster may take a couple of injections, but they close off instantly once the sclerosant has been injected into or next to the unwanted veins.
 Most of these veins instantly fade from view.
 Some still show traces, but they will fade away over the next weeks as the body scavenges and removes the unused veins.

 Once Allison Holt A.P.R.N., C.P.N.P injects these veins they close off.
 They will not reopen, and the body will dispose of them over the next few weeks.
 They are gone for good.
 However, that doesn’t mean you can’t develop new spider veins.